Tax Invoice Requirements NZYour 2026 IRD Checklist

 2026 Update:

 Everything you need to know about creating valid tax invoices in New Zealand.
-Stay IRD compliant and ensure your clients can claim GST credits.
+Stay IRD compliant and use the same page as a practical starting point for generator, template, and GST calculations.

 What is a Tax Invoice?

-Your customers need valid tax invoices to claim GST credits on their purchases.
-If your invoice doesn't meet IRD requirements, your customers cannot claim back the GST, which could affect your business relationships.
+Your customers need valid invoice and GST information to support their GST claims.
+If your records do not meet IRD requirements, your customer may not be able to claim the GST, which can slow payment and create avoidable back-and-forth.
 Learn how to create compliant invoices step by step.

 IRD Tax Invoice Requirements